azerndo/azerndo/README.md

-# 👋 Hi, I'm Dyan Azaña
+# 👋 Hi, I'm azerndo

 I'm a multidisciplinary creator working at the intersection of design and development.
 With expertise in UI/UX research, graphic design, photography, and coding, I build experiences that are both beautiful and functional.